Stir up Sunday & Christmas Pudding

-I hold my hands up, I’ve been a little bit sneaky, as my stir up Sunday was last week rather than this one - 25th November - as I needed to check things out and make sure the recipe I wanted to share with you, was worthy of you popping your ‘pinny’ on and getting in the kitchen to stir things up!!
-And although not the correct day both me and Neil still made our wishes as we gave the mixture a little stir!
+I hold my hands up, I’ve been a little bit sneaky, as my stir up Sunday was last week rather than this one (25th November) as I needed to check things out and make sure that the recipe I wanted to share with you was worthy of you popping your ‘pinny’ on and getting in the kitchen to stir things up!!
+And although we didn't do it on the correct day, me and my partner Neil still made our wishes as we gave the mixture a little stir!

-Last year I shared with you my Grandma’s Christmas pudding recipe so this time I decided to have little go at my Mum’s version.
-I have just switched to gluten free breadcrumbs and Mix and halved Mum’s original recipe as she used to make two puddings - One for Christmas Day and the other for New Year’s Day.
-As we always used to have another little mini Christmas including a full Christmas Dinner on New Year’s Day too! click next below to view the images...
+Last year, I shared with you my grandma’s Christmas Pudding recipe, so this time I decided to have little go at my mum’s version.
+I have just switched to gluten free breadcrumbs and a gluten free flour substitute and halved mum’s original recipe as she used to make two puddings - one for Christmas Day and the other for New Year’s Day.
+We always used to have another little mini Christmas, including a full Christmas Dinner on New Year’s Day too!
+Click next below to view the images...

 - 100g (4oz) *currants

 - 100g (4oz) *sultanas - dried fruit can be soaked overnight – just pop in a bowl, add a couple tablespoons of brandy and cover.